markgar/fabric-isv-multi/README.md

 I'll give you a hint on how to set up your branch policy.
 Go to the main branch and force approvals for merge on main.
 The only way to do approvals is through a pull request.

-## Iteration Four - Enable deploying to Prod for Bronze
+## Iteration Five - Enable deploying to Prod for Bronze
 You might notice that you don't really have a dev environmgnt *and* a prod environment.
 You have essentially a prod workspace where you can branch out, do work, and then merge.
 And this merge puts that code into production.
 Without any chance to test prior.
 This may actually work in some scenarios, but when working in an ISV environment, this risk is probably not tolerable.

 So, how do we add a production environment?
 We'll need a new workspace and we'll need to deploy our code from the dev Bronze workspace to the prod Bronze workspace.
 There is more than one way to move the code from dev to prod.
 One would be to add another permanent branch in the repo and bind that to prod and use Git to merge code from what would be the dev branch to the prod branch.
 Once code is merged to the branch bound to prod, you'd then to a git sync in the prod workspace and this would bring the code from git repo into the prod workspace.
 This a valid strategy for Bronze.
 This strategy won't work when we get to Silver and Gold when we have hundreds of workspaces to deploy to, but for Bronze, it could work.